 4. Integrating the traumatic experience: when we are ready, and our healthy self is strong and our survival self is (relatively!) quiet, we can come into contact with our split-off trauma emotions and physiological experiences.
 Within the safe frame of the method, these difficult or painful feelings can be safely expressed.

-The healing of early trauma is very much a step-by-step process and the client's readiness and feelings of trust and safety are respected at all times.
+The healing of early trauma is very much a step-by-step process and the client's readiness and feelings of trust and safety are respected.

 HEALTHY AUTONOMY means having a good relationship with yourself, in effect: